clesssalvein/linux-audit-files/README.md

 ...
 ```

-- Feel free to add any actions with gotten vars to script "audit-files.sh"
+- Feel free to add any actions with gotten vars to the script "audit-files.sh"

-  *For example, you can send text using telegram bot
+  *For example, you can send a message using telegram bot

   ```
   curl --request POST https://api.telegram.org/bot4***1:A***Y/sendMessage?chat_id=2***3 \
     --data "text=File: ${fileModedFullPath}, File action: ${fileAction}, Username: ${userName}";
   ```

-- Restart service after adding actions
+- Restart the service after adding actions

 ```
 systemctl restart audit-files.service